osstech-jp/ldapcon2015/hamano-paper.md

 # Benchmarking
-We have measured benchmarks that focus on concurrency performance by new benchmarking tool that called lb.[^lb] See our wiki page for detail of benchmarks.[^benchmark_result]
+We have measured benchmarks that focus on concurrency performance by new benchmarking tool that called lb.[^lb] This benchmark tool can generate many concurrency load by *goroutines* of Go.
+See our wiki page for detail of benchmarks.[^benchmark_result]

 ## Enviroments